 While in theaters, Unknown immediately drew criticism from reviewers and audiences alike that this film was a clone of Liam Neeson's other European thriller.
-Taken, however, upon closer examination one could easily make the case that this is only true at a high level.
+Taken, however, upon closer examination, one could easily make the case that this is only true at a high level.
 While both share a European setting, and a thrill/high octane atmosphere, Unknown characters are more fleshed out, and rely more on the psychological aspect of the film versus just action set pieces.

 The cast of Unknown, including January Jones (X-Men: First Class), the always lovely Diane Kruger (Inglorious Basterds), Aidan Quinn (Legends of The Fall), Bruno Ganz (Downfall), and Frank Langella (Frost/Nixon) are at the top of their game.
-Their performances are quite convincing as each play their part to perfection, and never border upon the absurd.
+Their performances are quite convincing as each play their part to perfection, and never borders upon the absurd.

-Unknown's picture palette translates flawlessly on the Blu-ray release of the film providing an exact replica of what director, Jaume Collet-Serra, intended.
+Unknown's picture palette translates flawlessly on the Blu-ray release of the film providing an exact replica of what the director, Jaume Collet-Serra, intended.
 In fact, the overall picture quality of this release is dare say reference quality and revivals most huge blockbuster Blu-ray release picture quality.